-Active employees are all employees who have not retired from TRS.
-This includes all TRS membership eligible employees and ineligible employees such as substitute, temporary, parttime, and ORP participants.
-Reporting Employers (REs) are required to report all active employees' information to TRS using Employee Demographic (ED) and Regular Payroll (RP) reports, regardless of whether the employees' position is eligible for TRS membership.
-TRS retirees are not included on ED and RP reports, they are reported on the Employment After Retirement (ER) report.
+Active Employees are all employees who have not retired from TRS.
+This includes all TRS membership eligible employees and ineligible employees such as substitute, temporary, part time and ORP participants.
+Active Employee reporting consists of the Employee Demographic and Regular Payroll reports.
+TRS Retirees should NOT be included on these reports, they are reported on the Employment After Retirement (ER) report.
+Higher education REs can, but are not required, to report student employment to TRS.